anupaDev1989/mastercamera-web/DOCS/features.md

 - Build **reusable kits** for common setups
 - Instantly check **kit readiness** (green / yellow / red)
 - **Clone kits** to adapt for new clients or variations
-**Solves:** No more rebuilding gear lists from scratch or guessing what’s missing.
+**No more:** rebuilding gear lists from scratch or realizing something important is missing on set.

 ---